 Christian Terwiesch, PhD

-Andrew M. Heller Professor, Senior Fellow Leonard Davis Institute for Health Economics; Co-Director, Mack Institute for Innovation Management, The Wharton School
+Andrew M. Heller Professor; Senior Fellow, Leonard Davis Institute for Health Economics; Co-Director, William and Phyllis Mack Institute for Innovation Management, The Wharton School

 Research Interests: Analyzing operational performance, innovation management, R&D managementSee Faculty Bio